Alperen-ucar/react-weather-app/README.md

 # React Weather APP
 - use the openweathermap api
 - one week weather results
-- include max and min temp value
+- includes max and min temp value
-- include weather icon
+- includes weather icon